-Individuals rights (where relevant) Describe how you ensure individuals are aware of these rights Describe how you would do this Please copy and paste section of document that states the individuals rights Individuals are clear about how their personal data is being used.
-Majority of individuals are deceased.
-Section 251 approval obtained.
-Included in Privacy Notice Privacy notice published on our website.
-How will we use this information?
-We publish annual reports which include analysis of the NCISH projects data.
-In addition to the annual report, we will publish a specific project report.
-We will recommend changes to clinical practice and policy to reduce the risk of suicide and improve the safety of alcohol and drug service patients.
+Individuals rights (where relevant) Describe how you ensure individuals are aware of these rights Describe how you would do this Please copy and paste section of document that states the individuals rights Majority of individuals are Privacy notice published How will we use this deceased.
+Section 251 on our website. information?
+We publish annual reports that approval obtained.
+The include analysis of the most National Data Opt-Out recent year of national data on (where a person chooses patient suicides, as well as not to have their health trends over time.
+In addition to data shared for reasons annual reports, we publish beyond treatment and care) project reports investigating does not apply to suicide specific patient sub-groups. data collected by NCISH.
+We recommend changes to This is due to overriding clinical practice and policy to Individuals are clear about how public interest in improving reduce the risk of suicide and their personal data is being used. safety in clinical services. improve the safety of mental Included in Privacy Notice health patients.
 We only publish aggregate figures, and we follow ONS guidance about small numbers - we don't publish low counts, and we never share information about an individual.
 There are various retention periods for the differing data we receive, based on the specific requirements of the data providers and our overall Section 251 approval.
 Once a data destruction date is reached, the data are securely destroyed.
-Individuals can access information held about them Majority of individuals are deceased.
-Section 251 Privacy notice published on our website How do I get a copy of my personal information held by approval obtained.

-Included in Privacy Notice
+Majority of individuals are deceased.
+Section 251 approval obtained.
+Privacy notice published on our website How do I get a copy of my personal information held by NCISH?
+Included in Privacy Notice If you believe that NCISH hold personal information about you, you have a right to ask for a copy of that information.
+This is commonly called a Subject Access Request (SAR).
+Requests for medical (health) records Individuals can access information held about them A request for information from health records has to be made with the organisation that holds your health records - the data controller.
+For hospital health records, contact the records manager or patient services manager at the relevant hospital trust.
+You can find a list of hospital trusts on the NHS Choices website.
+If you would like to receive a copy of other information we hold about you, your request should be made in writing (or email) to: Post: NCISH, PO Box 86, Manchester, M20 2EF Email: ncish@manchester.a c.uk Please include the words 'Subject Access Request' at the beginning of your letter or in the subject line of your email.
+When making your request, please include the following details: Your name, address and postcode